kurtosis-tech/kurtosis/docs/docs/quickstart.md

 postgrest: thread killed
 ```

-Referencing back to our Starlark, we can see the problem: we're creating the Postgres database with a user called `app_user`, but we're telling PostgREST to try and connect through a user called `postgres`:
+Looking back to our Starlark, we can see the problem: we're creating the Postgres database with a user called `app_user`, but we're telling PostgREST to try and connect through a user called `postgres`:

 ```python
 POSTGRES_USER = "app_user"